raisercostin/onvif/readme.md

 # ONVIF CLI

-A professional, hardened command-line utility for discovering and managing ONVIF-compatible IP cameras, built with Java and JBang.
+Discover, manage, and interact with your ONVIF IP cameras directly from the terminal.
+A powerful, standalone utility for scripting and device management.

 ## Features